When this one maple goes, so goes the neighborhood.

 I wondered what this very green-capped mushroom was.

 But no one could be sure, and the mushroom people needed to move on to another location.
 By this time I think we had had enough and decided, as we hiked back to the cars, to head home.
-To Ruth's collection we offered our young Sulfur Shelf, Parasol, and Coral mushrooms and she was so ever grateful.
+To Ruth's collection we offered our young Sulfur Shelf, Parasol, and Coral mushrooms and she was ever so grateful.
 What good would keeping them have done us!
 With the Fair only a day away, she needed as much help as she could get, and still she was without a grand centerpiece.

 Rex, always a proud representative of his woods, continued to suggest that the mushroom people come to his place to look for more mushrooms.
 It was clear to me that the group had little interest in this, so I suggested that we take a look at home and, should we find anything, we would give them a ring and meet halfway to deliver the goods.
 Good enough, eyeing our generosity with a bit of skepticism -a little cart before the horse.
-Rex, though, is sure we'll find something for them to show at the Minnesota State Fair -the grandest exposition of all that is vegetable, faunal, even fungal.
+Rex, though, is sure we'll find something for them to show at the Minnesota State Fair -the grandest exposition of all that is vegetable, floral, faunal, even fungal.

 The best part of this collection of ordinary puffballs was that you could get an excellent view of the mycelium.